-"Pale fox red—that characteristic rusty hue that signals a fauve wine.
+“Pale fox red—that familiar rusty hue that signals a fawn-colored wine.
 A deep, rich, and fully ripe nose, with aromas of mahogany, toasted nuts, dark chocolate, aged leather, and a hint of black pepper.
-A lovely freshness that superbly balances the sweetness, with tannins that leave an impression of a dry wine, even though that is of course not the case.
-This wine is crying out for a hard cheese!
-A long, mellow finish with notes of hazelnut.
+A lovely freshness that superbly balances the sweetness, with tannins that give the impression of a dry wine, even though it is, of course, not.
+This wine is just begging for a hard cheese!
+A long, velvety finish with notes of hazelnut.
 Some people simply won’t like the mature style (but then, why buy a 40-year-old tawny if that’s not the case?), but this is a fine example of it.”
 (Jancis Robinson 2020)

-Buy Quevedo wines at the best prices in a private sale!
+Buy your Quevedo wines at the best price through a private sale!

 Starting at €99 on your first order